 Late Morning: Fushimi Inari Taisha

-Around 10am we met our friends and headed to Fushimi Inari Taisha, the head shrine of Inari Taisha.
+Around 10am we met our friends and headed to Fushimi Inari Taisha, the head shrine of Inari.
 Yes, the crowds were intense by 10:30am.
-Next time, I’d go closer to 8am.
+Next time I’d go closer to 8am.
 But here’s the real tip: keep walking.

-Most people stop after the first few hundred Red torii gates.
+Most people stop after the first few hundred red torii gates and turn back around.
 If you continue the climb, the crowds thin out dramatically.
-It took us about 45 minutes to reach the top with photo stops and it was worth the climb to see Fushimi Inari Shrine at this view, and with a fraction of the crowds.
+It took us about 45 minutes to reach the top with photo stops, and the views up there with a fraction of the people made it completely worth it.

 - Bring cash for offerings and fortunes

-- Wear bug spray in warmer months, I hear they can get intense
+- Wear bug spray in warmer months (I hear it gets intense)

 - Leave tokens at the smaller shrines along the way

 - Look for the fox statues everywhere.
-This is the shrine dedicated to the fox kami
+This shrine is dedicated to the fox kami

-Also, look for the shop with cats!
-We spotted a new Nekos at the top hanging around the shrines that made it more special.
+- Look for the shop with cats at the top.
+We spotted a few Nekos hanging around the shrines and it made the whole thing feel more special

 Afternoon: Nishiki Market and Kawaramachi Shopping

 - Le Labo Kyoto for their exclusive scent, OSMANTHUS 19.
-Go early, bring your passport, and plan an hour for production
+Go early, bring your passport, and plan a full hour for production.
+I’m a fragrance nerd and this was one of my absolute favorite stops in all of Japan.

 That evening, Robin and I visited Kiyomizu-dera, a UNESCO World Heritage temple, during their autumn illumination.
-It cost 500 yen and was genuinely magical.
+It cost 500 yen and was actually magical in the most specific, non-vague sense: the temple lit up against fall foliage in the dark.
+A specific kind of beautiful that doesn’t translate to photos.

-If you’re visiting outside illumination season, make sure this temple is in your day Kyoto itinerary before 5pm.
+If you’re visiting outside illumination season, get to this temple before 5pm.
+The daytime version is still great, just different.

 Day 3 Kyoto Itinerary: Osaka Day Trip and Kyoto Nights